 What is a pledge (also called a Financial Commitment)?

 A pledge is simply a statement of intention to make a financial contribution to First Unitarian Church.
 We ask that new members fill out a pledge card when they sign the membership book.
 During our Annual Every-Member-and-Friend Canvass, which takes place in the fall, we ask all members and friends of First Unitarian Church to fill out a pledge card for the following year.
 Members and friends generally need to fill out a new pledge card each year.
-The Annual Budget Drive Committee earnestly requests everyone to pledge on-line or return their pledge cards as soon as possible once the fall budget drive begins.
+The Stewardship Committee earnestly requests everyone to pledge on-line or return their pledge cards as soon as possible once the fall budget drive begins.

 What is so important about a pledge?